 “What really set her apart was her passion for the horror genre and her tremendous work ethic.
 She was always bringing in extra work to show me.
 Now, as a B.F.A., she is in her studio early and late,” said Shostrom.
 “Taylor is still depicting horror, but she has left the clichés of the genre far behind.
 The horror in her paintings has depth and compassion and is tied to both her inner world and the broader world we all inhabit.
 Her work is brave and accomplished.”

 The theme for this year's VSA Emerging Young Artists Program is Electrify!
 Bielecki’s painting, I’m Bringing Hell to You, was selected for inclusion in the show.
-The goal of the exhibition is to ignite empathy and understanding as well as empower the artists involved.
+The goal of the exhibition was to ignite empathy and understanding as well as empower the artists involved.

 For more information about the Jean Kennedy Smith Arts and Disability Program, visit the website: http://bit.ly/2xBUWbm